ervincanigur/MarketWatchBI/README.md

   - Multiple page support
   - Multiple runs aka run every 3 minutes, different output file
   - Some kind of data analysis?
+  - Support for when the market is down